-- schools;
+- Schools

-- shops;
+- Shops

-- public open spaces;
+- Public open spaces

-- bus stops;
+- Bus stops

-- libraries;
+- Libraries

-- churches; and
+- Churches

-- rail stations.
+- Rail stations

 To illustrate the impact that a pedestrian accessway closure may have on access to community facilities, a walking catchment diagram in the form of a Ped-Shed will prepared.
-A 400 metres catchment applies to a pedestrian accessway close to community facilities; and 800 metres, where the pedestrian accessway is close to an Activity Centre identified in State Planning Policy 4.2 - Activity Centres for Perth and Peel or Major Transit Terminal.
+A 400 metres catchment applies to a pedestrian accessway close to community facilities; and 800 metres, where the pedestrian accessway is close to an Activity Centre identified in State Planning Policy 4.2: Activity Centres for Perth and Peel or a Major Transit Terminal.

 5.1.2.
-Availability of Alternative Access Routes
+Availability of Alternative Access Routes: